YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-03-27-linear-regression.markdown

 Using the `LinearRegression()` function from `sklearn`, we can fit a linear regression model to our data.

+`train_test_split()` is an especially useful function.
+It splits a given dataset into random train and test subsets.
+The argument `test_size` varies between 0.0 and 1.0, and represents the proportion of the dataset to include in the train split.
+Another argument `random_state` represents the [seed][seed] used by the random number generator.

+Let's fit the linear regression model to our data:
 {% highlight python %}

 X = grad_admissions[['GRE Score', 'TOEFL Score', 'University Rating', 'LOR ', 'SOP', 'CGPA', 'Research']].values